ibm-cloud-docs/appid/backend-apps.md

   {: codeblock}

-If your Node.js app runs on {{site.data.keyword.Bluemix_notm}} and is bound to your instance of {{site.data.keyword.appid_short_notm}}, there's no need to provide the API strategy configuration.
+If your Node.js app runs on {{site.data.keyword.cloud_notm}} and is bound to your instance of {{site.data.keyword.appid_short_notm}}, there's no need to provide the API strategy configuration.
 The {{site.data.keyword.appid_short_notm}} configuration obtains the information by using the VCAP_SERVICES environment variable.
 {: tip}

 ### Securing the API